 Washington Paid Family and Medical Leave.
 Washington State Paid Family and Medical Leave (PFML).
 Commencing January 1, 2020, employees shall be eligible to receive Paid Family and Medical Leave (PFML) under the Washington State Family and Medical Leave and Insurance Act.
 To be eligible for this leave, employees must have worked a minimum of 820 hours within the past calendar year.
 Such leave shall be used consecutively with the employee’s other leave entitlements unless the employee elects otherwise.
 The District shall pay 50% of the premium.

 Washington Paid Family and Medical Leave.
-Employees shall be granted up to twelve (12) weeks of paid family leave to care and bond within twelve (12) months of the birth, adoption or placement of a child younger than eighteen (18) years of age, and to care for oneself, a dependent, spouse, domestic partner or parent with a serious illness or injury.
-An additional 2 weeks of leave will be available when the leave is a result of pregnancy complications.
-Employees are eligible for up to 16 weeks of leave when family and medical leave are used in combination.
-Health and welfare benefits shall remain in full force and affect during such leave, but employees shall not accrue vacation or sick leave while out on unpaid leave.
+Employees shall be granted up to twelve (12) weeks of paid family and medical leave to care and bond within twelve (12) months of the birth, adoption or placement of a child younger than eighteen (18) years of age, and to care for oneself, a dependent, spouse, domestic partner or parent with a serious illness or injury.
+An additional two (2) weeks of leave will be available when the leave is a result of pregnancy complications.
+Employees are eligible for up to sixteen (16) week of leave when family and medical leave are used in combination.
+Health and welfare benefits shall remain in full force and affect during such leave.
 Employees shall receive compensation while out on this leave from the Washington State Employment Security Department.
-The Employer shall pay the full premium amount for each bargaining unit employee.
-An employee may choose to use their accrued sick to supplement the state’s compensation when taking Washington Paid Family & Medical Leave.
+The employee may choose to use their accrued sick leave to supplement the state’s compensation when taking Washington State Paid Family and Medical Leave.